 When plotting a strategy for how to keep mold and mildew away, your first line of defense involves controlling moisture.
 After all, mold cannot grow without moisture.
 For additional protection, you can utilize antimicrobial products.
 The Centers for Disease Control and Prevention offer the following recommendations:

-If you’re wondering how to keep mold and mildew away, take steps to prevent them with the SafeSpace Disinfectant and Deodorizing Germ Fogger.
+If you’re wondering how to keep mold and mildew away, take steps to prevent them with the SafeSpace Disinfecting & Deodorizing Mist.
 Extremely effective and EPA-approved, it contains a hospital-grade contact disinfectant that can prevent mold from starting, kill a wide range of nasty germs, and eliminate unpleasant odors.
-Plus, since it’s a fogger, you’ll never need to worry that you missed a spot.
-No product can clean away mold for you, but our germ fogger can make your cleaning effort much more effective.
+No product can clean away mold for you, but our D&D Mist can make your cleaning effort much more effective.

 At SafeSpace, we work diligently to take disinfection to a higher standard.
 To learn more about our products, visit our website today.